What does that mean for your business? What is deep data anyway? This guide will answer those questions and more.

-3. They empower you to easily act on crucial data.
+3. They empower you to easily act on crucial data efficiently.

 Let’s look at each of those points more closely.

 As their name suggests, Deep Data Integrations dig a little deeper.
 Most integrations communicate only basic information to our platform.
 Such data includes name, email, and birthday.
-Now, with Deep Data Integrations for ecommerce tools Shopify and BigCommerce, ActiveCampaign automatically retrieves useful data that it could not previously reach.
+With Deep Data Integrations for ecommerce tools, ActiveCampaign automatically retrieves valuable data that it could not previously reach.

-Before these Deep Data Integrations, Shopify and BigCommerce users would have to create custom fields or tags to represent ecommerce data.
-Now, not only do these integrations automatically create and fill fields for you but also they intuitively place the fields in an ecommerce section on each contact record.
+Before these Deep Data Integrations, users would have to create custom fields or tags to represent ecommerce data.
+Now, these integrations automatically generate and fill fields for you and intuitively place the fields in an ecommerce section on each contact record.

-As shown in the above image, the Deep Data Integrations provide appropriate structure for the data.
-They allow ActiveCampaign to recognize data from Shopify and BigCommerce as ecommerce data, and they enable our platform to organize that data accordingly.
+As shown in the above image, the Deep Data Integrations provide an appropriate structure for the data.
+They allow ActiveCampaign to recognize data as ecommerce data and enable our platform to organize that data accordingly.
 The ecommerce section appears only to users who have the Deep Data Integrations connected.
 Otherwise, any custom fields that users create to reflect such data are lumped together in the “Info” section.

-Note: If you created a custom field with the same name as a field that a Deep Data Integration automatically creates, then two fields will exist, one in the “Info” section, the other in the new “Ecommerce” section.
-Custom fields created by a Deep Data Integration are separate from user-created fields, and the data in them are automatically filled by the integration, not the ActiveCampaign user.
-In essence, you would no longer need to maintain the field you created; ActiveCampaign will store that data for you.
+Note: If you created a custom field with the same name as a field that a Deep Data Integration automatically creates, then two fields will exist, one in the “Info” section and the other in the new “Ecommerce” section.
+Custom fields created by a Deep Data Integration are separate from user-created fields, and the integration automatically fills the data in them, not the ActiveCampaign user.
+You would no longer need to maintain the field you created; ActiveCampaign will store that data for you.